Protection against infectious diseases

 Coverage is subject to the terms and conditions of the applicable benefit plan.
 Individual benefits must be verified.

-You do not need to pay an up-front fee when you get your flu vaccine at a participating location or wellness event, such as those offered by employers for their employees when facilitated by Maxim Healthcare Services, CVS, or Rite Aid.
-See the complete list above of locations that do not require an out-of-pocket expense for the flu vaccine.
+You do not need to pay an up-front fee when you get your flu vaccine at a participating location or wellness event, such as those offered by employers for their employees.
+Log into ibx.com to find an in-network pharmacy or provider near you.

-If you get your flu vaccine at a location other than those listed above, you may have to pay an up-front fee.
-Independence Blue Cross members with HMO, POS, and PPO plans who receive their vaccine at a non-participating provider may file a reimbursement form to receive reimbursement for their out-of-pocket amount of up to $50 per member, per vaccine.
-Medicare Advantage members with Part B coverage are eligible for reimbursement of the full out-of-pocket amount for vaccines administered.
+If you get your flu vaccine from a non-participating provider, you may have to pay an up-front fee.
+Independence Blue Cross members with HMO, POS, and PPO plans who receive their vaccine at a non-participating provider may file a reimbursement form to receive reimbursement for their out-of-pocket amount of up to $50 per member per vaccine.
+Medicare Advantage members should visit ibx.com/medicare for more information.

 To receive your reimbursement, complete the form below and mail it, along with a copy of your receipt, to: